Our Founders

 2017: Our 50th Anniversary

-Damar Services celebrates an amazing milestone: 50 years of providing services to our clients.
+Damar celebrates an amazing milestone: 50 years of providing services to our clients.
 As needs in our community have grown, so has our commitment.

 2019: Children’s Neuro-Psychiatric Crisis Center & Independent Living Centers